syncfusion-content/blazor-docs/blazor/file-manager/views.md

 ---
 layout: post
 title: Views in Blazor FileManager Component | Syncfusion
-description: Checkout and learn here all about Views in Syncfusion Blazor FileManager component and much more.
+description: Checkout and learn here all about available Views module in Syncfusion Blazor FileManager component and much more.
 platform: Blazor
 control: File Manager
 documentation: ug